top of page

 Misleading Label or Practical Solution?

 Most monk fruit products in stores aren’t pure extracts—they’re blends with bulk sweeteners.
-These blends often use erythritol and allulose, but some may have glucose, maltodextrin, or inulin.
+These blends commonly contain erythritol or allulose as main ingredient, though some may include glucose, maltodextrin, or inulin

-It's important to note that 99% of the product's weight typically comes from the bulk sweetener, with just a hint of fruit extract.
+Here's something you might not expect — 99% of the product's weight typically comes from the bulk sweetener, meaning there's only a hint of monk fruit extract.

 This raises common questions:

-It’s a fair concern, and while it can feel like false advertising, there’s more to the story, as I explain in detail HERE.
+These are fair concerns, and while it can feel like false advertising, there’s more to the story — which I explain in detail HERE.

 2:1 versus 1:1 Sugar Replacement